NLNOG/lg.ring.nlnog.net/README.md

 # nlnog-lg
 This is the NLNOG Looking Glass for OpenBPGD, written by Teun Vink <nlnog@teun.tv>.
 This code is used as a front end to the <a href="https://openbgpd.org">OpenBGPD</a> route collector operated by NLNOG.
 The looking glass is hosted at https://lg.ring.nlnog.net.
+The code was inspired on [bird-lg](https://github.com/sileht/bird-lg/) by Mehdi Abaakouk.

 **Please note**: this code is not intended as general purpose looking glass code.
 It is custom made for this specific use case.